UniMath/agda-unimath/src/group-theory/multiples-of-elements-large-abelian-groups.lagda.md

 ## Idea

 The
-{{#concept "multiplication" Disambiguation="natural multiple of elements of abelian groups" Agda=multiple-Ab}}
+{{#concept "multiplication" Disambiguation="natural multiple of elements of large abelian groups" Agda=multiple-Large-Ab}}
-operation on an [abelian group](group-theory.abelian-groups.md) is the map `n x ↦ n · x`, which is defined by [iteratively](foundation.iterating-functions.md) adding `x` with itself `n` times.
+operation on a [large abelian group](group-theory.large-abelian-groups.md) is the map `n x ↦ n · x`, which is defined by [iteratively](foundation.iterating-functions.md) adding `x` with itself `n` times.
 This file describes this operation where `n` ranges over the [natural numbers](elementary-number-theory.natural-numbers.md).